 |Tribidrag / Zinfandel||red||-||8th|

-The climate is extremely cold with very cold winters averaging minus 5 ° C and hot summers, but far more favorable and optimal for viticulture on the southern Niagara Peninsula due to the attenuating influence of the vast Ontario and Erie lakes.
+The climate is extremely cold with very cold winters averaging minus 5 ° C and hot summers, but far more favorable and optimal for viticulture on the southern Niagara Peninsula due to the mitigating influence of the vast Ontario and Erie lakes.
 In 1988, the appellation system VQA (Vintners Quality Alliance) was introduced.
-In doing so, the province or the geographical origin specified.
+In doing so, the province or the geographical ancestry specified.
 In the province of Ontario there are the classified areas Lake Erie North Shore, Niagara Peninsula and Pelee Iceland.
-In British Columbia , the four areas are Fraser Valley, Okanagan Valley, Similkameen Valley and Vancouver Island.
+In the province of British Columbia , there are the four areas Fraser Valley, Okanagan Valley, Similkameen Valley and Vancouver Iceland.

-When mentioning the province, the specified grape variety must come to 75%, with the origin indicating 85% from there.
+When mentioning the province, the specified grape variety must come from 75% to 75%, with the origin indicating 85%.
 In the case of two grape varieties, the second must account for at least 10% of the wine, with 95% of the year for the vintage.
-The wines complete one sensory Control and receive a positive decision the black, on reaching 15 to 20 points the golden VQA seal.
+The wines complete one sensory Control and receive the black on positive decision, the golden VQA seal when reaching 15 to 20 points.
 All information on the label must be in English and French, for example Vin de glace and Icewine for the Eiswein,

-In 2012, the vineyards totaled 12,000 hectares with an upward trend (in 2000 it was 8,000 hectares).
+In 2012, the vineyards covered a total of 12,000 hectares with an upward trend (in 2000 it was 8,000 hectares).
 Of these, 570,000 hectoliters of wine were produced (see also under Wine production volumes ).
 Key producers include Château des Charmes, Gray Monk Estate Winery, Hawthorne Mountain Vineyard, Henry of Pelham Family, Hillebrand Estates.
 Inniskillin (in Ontario and British Columbia), Mission Hill Winery, Quayles Gate Estate Wibnery, and Sumac Ridge Estate Winery Vincor International,